 A probe called a pachymeter is placed on the cornea to measure corneal thickness.
 This test is performed because the thickness of the cornea can influence eye pressure.
 Corneal thickness measurements provide the ophthalmologist with a more accurate idea of overall eye health.

-Optical Coherence Tomography provides very detailed pictures of the optic nerve.
+Optical Coherence Tomography3 provides very detailed pictures of the optic nerve.
 When a series of these pictures are captured over time, they can be particularly helpful in determining whether glaucoma is stable or becoming worse.
 Not all eye care practices offer OCT imagining as a part of their comprehensive exam or use the latest equipment.
 At Beach Eye Medical Group, we have invested in the Cirrus HD Spectral Domain OCT, the latest, most advanced imaging equipment, to help us better monitor ocular hypertension and glaucoma.

 While ocular hypertension does not always require immediate treatment, it is important that individuals with high eye pressure are monitored closely so that it does not cause vision loss or damage to the optic nerve.